-Some may argue that a crow is a wild animal and by feeding it, you encourage an unnatural dependence.
-And with most wildlife, this is an excellent philosophy.
-But crows and humans have been living side-by-side for centuries now, and researchers like Marzluff and Angell, who wrote In the Company of Crows and Ravens, point to many instances of cultural coevolution between us.
-It's been an arguably symbiotic relationship for quite awhile now.
+Some may argue that a crow is a wild animal and that by feeding it, you encourage an unnatural dependence.
+And when applied to most wildlife, this is an excellent philosophy.
+But crows and humans have been living side-by-side for centuries now, and researchers like Marzluff and Angell (co-authors of In the Company of Crows and Ravens) point to many instances of cultural co-evolution between us.
+The relationship between humans and crows has been arguably symbiotic for quite some time.

 Certainly, after all this time together, humans' and crows' lives and histories have become closely intertwined.
-I moved to this neighborhood in this small city 15 years ago.
-I'm relatively new here, but since crows have territories they pass on to their children, the crows in my neighborhood may have descended from birds who lived here more than a hundred years ago.
+I moved to this neighborhood in a small city 20 years ago.
+I'm relatively new here, but since crows pass their territories on to their offspring, the crows in my neighborhood may have descended from birds who lived here more than 100 years ago.
+In other words, crows have lived here for as long as humans have.
 They've watched people come and go for years, people who may have watched them right back.